Samhan097/e-commerce/README.md

 ```

 ### Step 4: Running the Application
-- To run the frontend:
+- To run the frontend go to e-commerce\frontend>:
   ```bash
   npm start
   ```